maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/voting-basics/polling-place-access-disabilities.md

 A poll worker will bring the list to sign and the ballot to the voter’s car.
 The poll worker will take the list and ballot back into the polling place and put the ballot in the ballot box or scanner.

-Check [Rights of voters with disabilities](#item-disability-access) and [http://www.disabilityrightsca.org/pubs/541201.pdf](Disability Rights California Guide for Voters) for more information.
+Check [Rights of voters with disabilities](http://www.disabilityrightsca.org/pubs/541201.pdf) for more information.